cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 Overview: Streams, Scores, Parts, and Measures
 ==============================================

-The :class:`~music21.stream.Stream` object and its many subclasses offer the fundamental container of music21 objects.
-As a container like a Python list (or an array in some languages), a Stream can be used to hold objects.
-These objects can be ordered in more than one way, or treated as an unordered collection.
-Objects stored in a Stream can be spaced in time; each stored object can have an offset from the beginning of the Stream.
-Streams, further, can store and offset other Streams, permitting a wide variety of nested, ordered, and timed structures.
+The :class:`~music21.stream.Stream` object and its subclasses (Score, Part, Measure) are the fundamental containers for music21 objects.
+A container is like a Python list (or an array in some languages).
+Thus a Stream can be used to hold and manipulate objects.
+These objects can be ordered by their musical position in the score (this is the default), in some other defined way (if the property .autoSort is turned off), or treated as an unordered collection.

+Objects stored in a Stream are generally spaced in time; each stored object has an offset usually representing how many quarter notes it lies from the beginning of the Stream.
+For instance in a 4/4 measure of two half notes, the first note will be at offset 0.0, and the second at offset 2.0.

+Streams, further, can store other Streams, permitting a wide variety of nested, ordered, and timed structures.
+These stored streams also have offsets.
+So if we put two 4/4 Measure objects (subclasses of Stream) into a Part (also a type of Stream), then the first measure will be at offset 0.0 and the second measure will be at offset 4.0.

 Commonly used subclasses of Streams include the :class:`~music21.stream.Score`, :class:`~music21.stream.Part`, and :class:`~music21.stream.Measure`.
-As should be clear, any time we want to collect and contain a group of music21 objects, we do so in a Stream.
-Streams can, of course, be used for less conventional organizational structures.
-We frequently will build and pass around temporary Streams, as doing so gives us access to a wide variety of tools for extracting, processing, and manipulating objects on the Stream.
+It is important to grasp that any time we want to collect and contain a group of music21 objects, we put them into a Stream.
+Streams can also be used for less conventional organizational structures.
+We frequently will build and pass around short-lived, temporary Streams, since doing this opens up a wide variety of tools for extracting, processing, and manipulating objects on the Stream.
+For instance, if you are looking at only notes on beat 2 of any measure, you'll probably want to put them into a Stream as well.

-A critical feature of music21's design is that one music21 object can be simultaneously stored (or, more accurately, referenced) in more than one Stream.
+A critical feature of music21's design that distinguishes it from other music analysis frameworks is that one music21 object can be simultaneously stored (or, more accurately, referenced) in more than one Stream.
 For examples, we might have numerous :class:`~music21.stream.Measure` Streams contained in a :class:`~music21.stream.Part` Stream.
-If we extract a region of this Part (using the :meth:`~music21.stream.Stream.measures` method), we get a new Stream containing the specified Measures.
-We have not actually created new Measures or their components; the output Stream simply has references to the same objects.
-Changes made to Measures in this output Stream will be simultaneously reflected in Measures in the source Part.
+If we extract a region of this Part (using the :meth:`~music21.stream.Stream.measures` method), we get a new Stream containing the specified Measures and the contained notes.
+We have not actually created new notes within these extracted measures; the output Stream simply has references to the same objects.
+Changes made to Notes in this output Stream will be simultaneously reflected in Notes in the source Part.
+There is one limitation though: the same object should not appear twice in one hierarchical structure of Streams.
+For instance, you should not put a note object in both measure 3 and measure 5 of the same piece -- it can appear in measure 3 of one piece and measure 5 of another piece.
+(For instance, if you wanted to track a particular note's context in an original version of a score and an arrangement).
+Most users will never need to worry about these details: just know that this feature lets music21 do some things that no other software package can do.

-This overview will illustrate key features of music21's Stream.
-For complete documentation on Streams, see :ref:`moduleStream`.
+Enough about what Streams are.
+The rest of this overview will show you what you can do with them.
+(For complete documentation on Streams, see :ref:`moduleStream`.)

 Appending and Inserting Objects into Streams
 ---------------------------------------------

-Streams provide a way to structure and position music21 objects both hierarchically (as Streams nested within Streams) and temporally (as objects and Streams placed in time).
-Objects stored on lists are called elements, and be a :class:`~music21.base.Music21Object` (almost everything in music21 is a Music21Object, such as Note, Chord, TimeSignature, etc.).
-If you want to put an object that's not a Music21Object in a Stream, put it in an :class:`~music21.base.ElementWrapper`.
-Streams store their objects internally on a list called :attr:`~music21.stream.Stream.elements`, though direct manipulation of this list is rarely needed.
+Streams structure and position music21 objects.
+These objects are structured hierarchically (for instance in a Measure in a Part in a Score) and temporally (e.g., at offset 4 in a Measure).

+Objects stored in Streams are called elements and must be some type of :class:`~music21.base.Music21Object` (don't worry, almost everything in music21 is a Music21Object, such as Note, Chord, TimeSignature, etc.).

+(If you want to put an object that's not a Music21Object in a Stream, put it in an :class:`~music21.base.ElementWrapper`.)

+Streams store their objects internally on a list called :attr:`~music21.stream.Stream.elements`, though you'll rarely need to deal with this directly.

-The most common application of Streams is as a place to store Notes.
-For an introduction to Notes, see :ref:`overviewNotes`; for complete documentation on Notes, see :ref:`moduleNote`.
+The most common use of Streams is as places to store Notes.
+For an introduction to what you can do with Notes, see :ref:`overviewNotes`; and for complete documentation on Notes, see :ref:`moduleNote`.

-Notes, like all Muisc21Objects, have a Duration object that describes the time span they occupy.
-The span of a Duration can be described in many ways, but a convenient measure is quarter lengths (QLs), or the number of whole or fractional quarter note durations.
-Notes, when placed in a Stream, also have an offset that describes their position.
+Notes, like all Music21Objects, have a .duration property (which is a :class:`~music21.duration.Duration` object) that describes how long they are and what they should look like on page.
+Though the span of a Duration can mean many things (the number of seconds it lasts; the number of inches in a graphic notation score), by default, and by far the most common use is as quarter lengths (QLs), that is the number of number of quarter notes they last.
+A quarter note has duration 1.0, a whole has 4.0, a dotted eighth 0.75, and a triplet-16th 0.166667 (approximately).

+As we mentioned earlier, when placed in a Stream, Notes and other elements also have an **offset** (stored in .offset) that describes their position from the beginning of the stream.
 These offset values are also given in QLs.

-To begin, lets create an instance of a Stream and an instance of a Note.
-We can set the :class:`~music21.pitch.Pitch` object to represent an E, and we can set the :class:`~music21.duration.Duration` object to represent a half-note (2 QLs).
+To begin, lets create a Stream and a Note.
+We will set the :class:`~music21.pitch.Pitch` object to E above middle C, and set the :class:`~music21.duration.Duration` object to represent a half-note (2 QLs).

 >>> from music21 import *
 >>> s = stream.Stream()
 >>> n1 = note.Note()
 >>> n1.pitch.name = 'E4'
 >>> n1.duration.type = 'half'
->>> n1.quarterLength
+>>> n1.duration.quarterLength
 2.0

-There is more than one way to place this Note in the Stream.
-A convenient way is with the Stream method :meth:`~music21.stream.Stream.append`.
-This is related to, but very different from, the `append()` method of Python lists.
-After using append, there are a number of ways to confirm that our Note is on the Stream.
-We can use the Python `len()` function to return the number of elements on the Stream.
-Alternatively, we can use the :meth:`~music21.stream.Stream.show` method with the 'text' or (assuming correct setup of your environment) the 'musicxml' argument to return explicit notations.
-(See :ref:`quickStart` for basic configuration information; see :ref:`environment` for complete information on configuring your :class:`~music21.environment.Environment`.)
+Now we'll put the quarter note in the Stream.
+There is more than one way to do this.
+A convenient way is with the Stream method :meth:`~music21.stream.Stream.append` which puts it at the end of the Stream.
+This is related to, but more powerful than, the `append()` method of Python lists.

 >>> s.append(n1)

+After putting the note in the stream, there are a number of ways to confirm that our Note is actually in the Stream.
+We can use the Python `len()` function to tell us the number of elements on the Stream.

 >>> len(s)
 1

+Alternatively, we can use the :meth:`~music21.stream.Stream.show` method called as show('text') to see what is in the Stream and what its offset is (here 0.0, since we put it at the end of an empty stream).

 >>> s.show('text')
 {0.0} <music21.note.Note E>

+If you've setup your environment properly, then calling show with the 'musicxml' argument should open up Finale Reader, or Sibelius, or MuseScore or some music notation software and display the notes below.
+(See :ref:`quickStart` for basic configuration information; see :ref:`environment` for complete information on configuring your :class:`~music21.environment.Environment`.)

 >>> s.show('musicxml')

 .. image:: images/overviewStreams-01.*
     :width: 600

 Every element on a Stream has an offset in that Stream (and possibly other Streams).
 In the last example, no offset was given with the :meth:`~music21.stream.Stream.append` method.
 This method automatically gets an offset for newly-appended objects based on the objects that are already on the Stream.
 Specifically, the object with the highest offset and combined duration.
 Generally, this is the next available offset after all current elements have sounded.
 Whenever we append, we are adding to the end.

 If we add another Note with :meth:`~music21.stream.Stream.append`, its offset will automatically be set to the end of the previously added Note.

+Let's create a second note, called n2.
+This time we will set the pitch name of the note at the moment of creation as F# above middle C.
+Then we will set its quarter length to 0.5, or an eighth note.
+Notice also that last time we called n1.duration.quarterLength and this time just n2.quarterLength -- they're exactly the same thing.
+The latter is just a shortcut to the former, since we use quarterLength so often.

->>> n2 = note.Note('f#') # we can supply a note name as an initial argument
+>>> n2 = note.Note('f#4')
->>> n2.quarterLength = .5 # we can access some Duration attributes from Note
+>>> n2.quarterLength = 0.5
 >>> s.append(n2)

+Now we see that there are two notes in the Stream

 >>> len(s)
 2

+We also can see that n2 was placed at offset 2.0, i.e. just after the end of n1, which was a half note.

->>> n2.offset # we can examine the Note's current offset 2.0
+>>> n2.offset
+2.0

+Now when we view the stream, either with show('text') or show('musicxml') we'll see two notes.
+(N.B. you can usually call show('musicxml') just as show() since musicxml is generally the default).

 >>> s.show('text')
 {0.0} <music21.note.Note E>
 {2.0} <music21.note.Note F#>